A Guide to Choosing the Best Mascara for Older Women

 Colors of Mascara

-When the woman I mentioned earlier sent me the email, I had to stop and ask myself, had I changed my mascara.
+When the woman I mentioned in the first paragraph sent me the email, I had to stop and ask myself, had I changed my mascara.
 The answer was yes, I have and although I thought this was because I was just trying different brands, it was more than that.
 I was altering my look to suit my age.
 Before I liked to go for a dramatic look and would wear a black.
 Now, I prefer a brown as black looks too harsh on me.
 As we age, our skin color changes and becomes less rosy and more ashen.
 Black mascara can give us a hard unappealing look.
 It may work for Morticia in the Addams Family but for the rest of us, less is more.

 Although you may think there are just variants of black and brown, there are several colors of mascara for example, blue, pink and white.
 In my opinion, those garish colors should be left for those who are younger.

 Sometimes it can be difficult to make a change as we have become comfortable with our look and continue to use the same product just because we have in the past.

 If you've noticed your eyes are now more sensitive than they once were, you may opt for a mascara specifically for sensitive eyes.
 This could be one that has been tested (humanly), and won't cause irritation.
 The irritation in a mascara can come from a few different areas.
 It could be the mixture of ingredients or even fibers.
 Avoid mascaras that have fibrous particles in them which are meant to attach themselves to the eyelashes, thus building volume.
 These tend to flake off over the course of the day and fall into the eye or onto your cheekbones.